junxit/us-congress-bills-112/metadata.md

 - 2011-09-09 — The previous question was ordered pursuant to the rule. (consideration: CR H6032)
 - 2011-09-09 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2011-09-09 — Wolf amendment (A002) modified by unanimous consent. (text as modified: CR H6027)
+- 2011-09-12 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 161.